Mac Bootable Backup Software

-Mac Backup Guru has 3 main functions: Direct Cloning, Synchronization, and Incremental Snapshots.
+Mac Backup Guru has 3 main functions for creating bootable backups, and for keeping your data in synch across backups: Direct Cloning, Synchronization, and Incremental Snapshots.

 Make an exact duplicate of a folder or disk, fast.